By J. L. Starkey

 The O’Neill Surprises Continue

 “Did you know that the O’Neill family was from Northern Ireland?”
-I had been waiting all week to spring that question on my mother.
-She knew she had Irish roots but thought her ancestors were from Cork and Tipperary.
+I had been waiting all week to spring that question on my mom.
+She knew she had Irish roots, but she thought her ancestors were from Cork and Tipperary.
 She told us that the rest of her family was, “…oh, some Danish…and probably English.”

 So this new locale?
 This was a find.

 In college, one of my favorite courses was Professor Rhys Williams’ “Comparative Racial and Ethnic Relations.”
-His lectures and discussions helped me to understand how Ireland became so divided during certain eras .
-Given what I knew, I wondered how awkward the holidays were for my Irish ancestors .
-But that may be a story for another time.
+The lectures and discussions helped me to understand how Ireland became so divided during certain eras .

 I’m getting ahead of myself.
 Let’s go back to 1845, so that I can properly introduce my bachelor-uncle-turned-accidental-matchmaker.